temporalio/cli/temporalcli/commandsmd/commands.md

 * `--reset-points` (bool) - Only show auto-reset points.
 * `--raw` (bool) - Print properties without changing their format.

-### temporal workflow execute: Start a new Workflow Execution and prints its progress.
+### temporal workflow execute: Start a new Workflow Execution and prints its progress

 The `temporal workflow execute` command starts a new [Workflow Execution](/concepts/what-is-a-workflow-execution) and prints its progress.
 The command completes when the Workflow Execution completes.